tinybirdco/use-case-examples/change_data_source_ttl/README.md

 0,4
 ```

 4. Commit the changes and open a new Pull Request, it will create a CI branch when you can double check that the TTL change is being applied as expected.
-Once all the checks are ok merge it, and the changes will be deployed to the `live` release.
+Once all the checks are ok merge it, and the changes will be deployed to main Workspace.